vivkul/vivkul.github.io/index.md

 ---

-I am interested in the field of Machine Learning.
-Specifically, Bayesian inference and Deep learning models interest me.
+I am interested in the field of machine learning.
+Specifically, deep learning models and bayesian inference interest me.